Developers love to debate whether 10x programmers really exist.

 Moreover, software development is also unusual in that the reuse of code is generally encouraged and comes at zero cost.

-Lastly, with tools such as GitHub’s co-pilot, developers can produce code ever faster by writing just a few comments.
+Lastly, with tools such as GitHub’s co-pilot, developers can produce code even faster by writing just a few comments.

 Reuse of code is so highly encouraged that in “Software Engineering at Google“, the author Titus Winters writes that “If you’re writing it from scratch, you’re doing it wrong.“